Azure/azure-sdk/docs/java/design.md

 Model classes are classes that consumers use to provide required information into client library methods.
 These classes typically represent the domain model, or options classes that must be configured before the request can be made.

-{% include requirement/MUST %} provide public constructors for all model classes.
+{% include requirement/MUST id="java-models-constructors" %} provide public constructors for all model classes.

 Use a no-args constructor and a fluent setter API to configure the model class.
 However, other designs may be used for the constructor when appropriate.

-{% include requirement/MUSTNOT %} offer a builder class for model classes.
+{% include requirement/MUSTNOT id="java-models-builder" %} offer a builder class for model classes.

-{% include requirement/MUST %} provide a fluent API where appropriate.
+{% include requirement/MUST id="java-models-fluent" %} provide a fluent API where appropriate.

 Apply the `@Fluent` annotation to the class.
 Name setter methods after the property being set (for example, `proxy(Proxy p)`).
 All setter methods must return `this`.

-{% include requirement/MUST %} ensure that setter methods within a fluent type return the same instance of the type.
+{% include requirement/MUST id="java-models-setters" %} ensure that setter methods within a fluent type return the same instance of the type.

 Fluent types must not be immutable.
 Don't return a new instance on each setter call.

-{% include requirement/MUSTNOT %} use the JavaBean naming convention of `get*`, `set*`, and `is*`.
+{% include requirement/MUSTNOT id="java-models-javabeans" %} use the JavaBean naming convention of `get*`, `set*`, and `is*`.

 ## Other support classes

 Don't offer builder or fluent APIs for supporting classes such as custom exception types, HTTP policies, and credential types.

-{% include requirement/MUST %} use the JavaBean naming convention of `get*`, `set*`, and `is*`.
+{% include requirement/MUST id="java-support-javabeans" %} use the JavaBean naming convention of `get*`, `set*`, and `is*`.

-{% include requirement/MUSTNOT %} use the fluent API naming convention outlined above for model classes.
+{% include requirement/MUSTNOT id="java-support-fluent" %} use the fluent API naming convention outlined above for model classes.

-{% include requirement/MUSTNOT %} provide a builder class.
+{% include requirement/MUSTNOT id="java-support-builder" %} provide a builder class.

 ## Annotations

 A number of annotations are defined in the Azure core library.
 A few annotations enable runtime functionality.
 Most of the annotations are used as part of the [Azure Java SDK code linting tools](#java-tooling).

-{% include requirement/MUST %} use the Azure core library annotations outlined below in all applicable places.
+{% include requirement/MUST id="java-annotations-azure-core" %} use the Azure core library annotations outlined below in all applicable places.
 Use annotations eagerly as part of the initial code design.
 The code linters will ensure continued conformance to some of the rules outlined in this specification.

-{% include requirement/MUSTNOT %} include spaces in annotation string values, unless the description below states it's allowed.
+{% include requirement/MUSTNOT id="java-annotations-format" %} include spaces in annotation string values, unless the description below states it's allowed.

 ### Service interface